Other Areas of Chris Rabby Law Practice, Related Cases, and Collateral Issues

 Divorce/Dissolution of Marriage:

 Pensacola divorce lawyer Christopher L. Rabby represents individuals in dissolving the legal relationship of marriage.
-Many times separation and divorce happen along with criminal charges, allegations of domestic violence, and/or a domestic violence injunction.
-Each case changes what can happen in the other(s).
+Many times separation and divorce happen along with criminal charges, allegations of domestic violence, and/or a domestic violence injunction and that is where Chris comes in.
+Each case changes what can happen in the other(s) and one lawyer may be better suited to handle all matters.
 Chris Rabby represents people with these interrelated cases and has done so since he left the Pensacola Office of the Public Defender in 1995.

 A divorce is a lawsuit to dissolve a legal relationship.